ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ###Locations

-Locations the player can find items include chests, event rewards, Atlantica clams, level up rewards, 101 Dalmation rewards, and postcard rewards.
+Locations the player can find items include chests, event rewards, Atlantica clams, level up rewards, 101 Dalmatian rewards, and postcard rewards.

 ## Which items can be in another player's world?